ChefYeshpal/webapp-chess/README.md

     - Added move history dialogue
         - Also added a delete history button, dunno where it would be used tho
         - But, there's a noice singular plural form condition I used :p
+    - Added so that a warning message pops up when you access via mobile, was pretty easy tbh...
+        - I just dont know when it'll be popping up and all, I'm kinda too laxy to test it from my mobile and all